SoftwareHeritage/swh-dataset/docs/generate_subdataset.rst

 available as a database on AWS Athena, which can be set up by following the steps described in :ref:`swh-graph-athena`.

+The queries executed in this step will read the entirety of the base dataset.
+Consequently, the associated AWS Athena usage costs will correspond to scanning the complete base dataset.

 The subdataset can then be generated with the ``swh export athena gensubdataset`` command::